Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

-As for \textit{warmup latency}, TF.js is 5.8$\times$ slower than TF on average, and the gap between ORT.js and ORT is 186.7$\times$ (Table~\ref{tab:e2e-native-all} vs. \ref{tab:e2e-webgl}).
-The warmup latency of TF.js on discrete GPU is 64.6$\times$ longer than the prediction latency, while the gap is 26.8$\times$ on integrated GPU, and the gap for ORT.js is 48.1$\times$ and 25.1$\times$, respectively (Table~\ref{tab:e2e-webgl}).
+we observed that the warmup latency for in-browser inference is significantly high.
+Specifically, when compared to native inference, TF.js is on average 5.8$\times$ slower than TF, and the average gap between ORT.js and ORT is 186.7$\times$ (Table~\ref{tab:e2e-native-all} vs. Table~\ref{tab:e2e-webgl}).
+Additionally, when comparing warmup latency to prediction latency, we found that the warmup latency of TF.js on discrete GPUs is 64.6$\times$ longer than its prediction latency, while on integrated GPUs, the gap is 26.8$\times$.
+For ORT.js, these gaps are 48.1$\times$ and 25.1$\times$, respectively (as detailed in Table~\ref{tab:e2e-webgl}).

 In-browser inference exhibits severe warmup latency in WebGL because the shader is compiled in this stage~\cite{webgl-shader}.

+Taking Chrome on the Windows platform as an example, when executing WebGL, Chrome uses ANGLE to compile WebGL shader code into an intermediate representation, such as Direct3D, which is then compiled by the GPU hardware into executable binaries~\cite{ANGLE}.
+This compilation process is completed during the first execution of WebGL, and the compiled results can be reused in subsequent executions.
+The compilation process is time-consuming.
+Therefore, in-browser inference using the WebGL backend experiences high warmup latency.

+In addition, memory allocation also introduces overhead in this stage.
+Integrated GPU outperforms discrete GPU because the inference process needs to invoke the GPU and synchronize the process state~\cite{getSyncParameter, WebGL2RenderingContext} during the initializing execution of WebGL, which is slow on discrete GPU.
+We also find that ORT.js outperforms TF.js by 1.7$\times$ on integrated GPU and 1.9$\times$ on discrete GPU, because ORT.js optimizes the model via kernel fusion during model conversion, resulting in shorter compilation time.

-As for \textit{setup latency}, TF.js is 0.1-3.3$\times$ of TF, and the gap is 0.2-15.4$\times$ for ORT.js and ORT (Table~\ref{tab:e2e-native-all} vs. \ref{tab:e2e-webgl}).
+As for \textit{setup latency}, TF.js is 0.1-3.3$\times$ of TF, and the gap is 0.2-15.4$\times$ for ORT.js and ORT (Table~\ref{tab:e2e-native-all} vs. Table~\ref{tab:e2e-webgl}).
 The reason is similar to that of Wasm.
 We also find that for in-browser inference, integrated GPU outperforms discrete GPU consistently.
 Specifically, the gap is 1.1-3.5$\times$ for TF.js and 1.5-2.8$\times$ for ORT.js (Table~\ref{tab:e2e-webgl}).
-This is mainly because of high data transfer and invoking overhead on discrete GPU~\cite{getSyncParameter, WebGL2RenderingContext}.
+This is mainly because of high invoking overhead on discrete GPU~\cite{getSyncParameter, WebGL2RenderingContext}.
+Unlike the invocation during the warmup stage, the invocation in the setup stage primarily involves loading the model parameters and the inference framework onto the GPU.

+In summary, based on the analysis of data from the GPU part of Table ~\ref{tab:e2e-native-all} and Table ~\ref{tab:e2e-webgl}, we find that using WebGL for inference is a faster solution compared to Wasm.
+Compared with Wasm, WebGL achieves up to 2.7$\times$ faster prediction than Wasm.
+However, compared to native inference using CUDA, WebGL exhibits a significantly larger performance gap, up to 268.7$\times$, due to its inherent inefficiencies.
+Different from Wasm, using WebGL involves in-browser compilation of WebGL shaders during the warmup stage, which results in a severe warmup latency, up to 64.6$\times$ higher than the prediction latency.
+Regarding the setup stage, invoking a discrete GPU incurs higher latency.